To uninstall a MySQL where you have used the MSI packages, you must use the Add/Remove Programs tool within Control Panel. To do this:

 If the Control Panel is set to category mode (you will see Pick a category at the top of the Control Panel window), double-click Add or Remove Programs.
 If the Control is set to classic mode, double-click the Add or Remove Programs icon.

 Find MySQL in the list of installed software.
-MySQL Server is installed against major version numbers (MySQL 5.0, MySQL 5.1, etc.).
+MySQL Server is installed against release series numbers (MySQL 5.0, MySQL 5.1, etc.).
 Select the version that you want to remove and click Remove.

 You will be prompted to confirm the removal.
 Click Yes to remove MySQL.